bpolly/vim-ttr/README.md

 ## Setup

+```
+" .vimrc

+" Set this variable to 1 to clear the terminal contents before each test run.
+let g:clear_screen_before_test_run = 1

-By default there are no keyboard mappings.
+" By default there are no keyboard mappings.
 Map them like so:

-```
 noremap <Leader>f :RSpecFile<CR>
 noremap <Leader>l :RSpecLine<CR>
 ```